alxp12/golangcode-site/content/posts/2017-11-03-download-a-file-with-progress.md

 import (
 	"fmt"
-	"github.com/dustin/go-humanize"
 	"io"
 	"net/http"
 	"os"
 	"strings"

+	"github.com/dustin/go-humanize"
 )

 // WriteCounter counts the number of bytes written to it.
-It implements to the io.Writer
+It implements to the io.Writer interface
-// interface and we can pass this into io.TeeReader() which will report progress on each
+// and we can pass this into io.TeeReader() which will report progress on each write cycle. type WriteCounter struct {
-// write cycle.
-type WriteCounter struct {
 	Total uint64
 }